interledger/interledger.github.io/docs/markdown/glossary.md

 ## Peer

-A router with which another router holds an account.
+A router with which another router holds an account and exchanges routing information via the Interledger routing protocol.

 ## Peering